White Witch: Theatrical film series

 In the 2005 Walt Disney Pictures feature film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, she was portrayed by British actress Tilda Swinton.
 Swinton's performance won particular acclaim among fans and critics.
 BBC film critic Stella Papamichael wrote:

-Jadis is viewed as significantly more psychopathic and malevolent, possessing an instinctively violent streak and the expressed disregard for the lives of others - during the Battle of Beruna, she declares that no prisoners are to be taken simply since she has no interest in taking any.
-She is also hinted to have a cynical, dry sense of humour.

 Tilda Swinton was nominated for an MTV Movie Award for Best Villain for her performance as the White Witch in The Lion, the Witch and the Wardrobe, but lost to Hayden Christensen for his performance as Anakin Skywalker/Darth Vader in Star Wars: Episode III – Revenge of the Sith.

-Swinton reprised her role as the White Witch in the 2008 Disney Movie sequel The Chronicles of Narnia: Prince Caspian.
+Swinton reprised her role as the White Witch in the 2008 sequel The Chronicles of Narnia: Prince Caspian.
 In a departure from the novel, Nikabrik and his fellow conspirators (a hag and werewolf) use the White Witch's retrieved wand to conjure an apparition of Jadis within a mystical wall of ice.
 She tries to coax Caspian and then Peter into offering her a drop of their blood so that she can come back to life, promising to lend her powers to their fight against King Miraz once she is made whole.
 However, Edmund shatters the ice, and the apparition vanishes.

 Swinton reprised White Witch again in the 20th Century Fox film adaptation of The Voyage of the Dawn Treader, only as a manifestation of the Dark Island preying on Edmund's fears, a mental test that Edmund overcomes as he manages to kill the Dark Island's sea serpent, a manifestation of his fear.
 The apparition disappears, screaming in defeat.

-Swinton has expressed interest in returning to the role once more in a film adaptation of The Magician's Nephew.
+Swinton had expressed interest in returning to the role once more in a film adaptation of The Magician's Nephew.

+In Greta Gerwig's adaptation of the Narnia novels for the streaming service Netflix, Jadis the White Witch will be played by Emma Mackey.